csinva/csinva.github.io/_notes/ml/evaluation.md

     5. ESCV - penalize variance between folds
 - *regularization path* of a regression - plot each coeff v. $\lambda$
   - tells you which features get pushed to 0 and when
+- for OLS (and maybe other linear models), [can compute leave-one-out CV without training separate models](https://robjhyndman.com/hyndsight/crossvalidation/)

 # stability
 1. computational stability